 Regular washing removes most germs from seat covers, but for deeper sanitization, disinfecting may be warranted in some cases.
 This is especially advisable for rideshare vehicles, car rentals, and family cars carrying illnesses.
 Some good disinfecting options include:

-• Diluted bleach solutions of 1 part bleach to 9 parts water can be applied with a sponge or spray bottle.
-Rinse and dry thoroughly afterwards.
+- Diluted bleach solutions of 1 part bleach to 9 parts water can be applied with a sponge or spray bottle.
+Rinse and dry thoroughly afterward.

-• Benzalkonium chloride antiseptic spray can quickly treat surfaces.
-Ensure product is suitable for auto fabrics.
+- Benzalkonium chloride antiseptic spray can quickly treat surfaces.
+Ensure the product is suitable for auto fabrics.

 Always test disinfectants in a small inconspicuous area first and follow product instructions carefully.
 Proper disinfecting can protect health between standard washings.